shrushtiimehta/neuro-san-studio/docs/examples/wikipedia_rag.md

 When troubleshooting, check the following:

-- Confirm that the topics in wiki_queries exist on Wikipedia in the selected lang.
+- Ensure that the user queries are detailed with context.
-- Verify that load_max_docs and doc_content_chars_max are set to values that don’t cause timeouts or memory issues or do not lose a lot of context.
+- Verify that top_k_results and doc_content_chars_max are set to values that don’t cause timeouts or memory issues or do not lose a lot of context.
-- If using save_vector_store: true, confirm that vector_store_path ends in .json and you query information only about very similar topics.
 - Look at logs to ensure smooth delegation across tool calls and proper response integration.